grantzl/NAV_568_Team16/README.md

 The RI-EKF localization is implemented using ```inEKF.py```.
 In ```inEKF.py```:
 1. robot pose in SE(2) is considered
 2. for the process model, the odometry data are used to propagate the states
 3. for the measurement model, a ball tree search algorithm is employed for data association between online lidar scans and the landmarks in the global reference map.
-Mahalanobis distance is used as the distance metric and the landmarks are accepted/rejected based on Chi-squre tests.
+Mahalanobis distance is used as the distance metric and the landmarks are accepted/rejected based on Chi-square tests.

 # Running the Code
 Once complete downloading the data from NCLT dataset and building the dependencies, run ```ncltpoles.py``` for the overall maping and localization process.
 In ```ncltpoles.py```: